 The stone was used to build many of Dorset’s older cottages and was extracted from small local quarries.

-Purbeck limestone which is more commonly known as “Purbeck Stone” has been used in construction locally since the earliest quarries in the area.
+Purbeck limestone, more commonly known as “Purbeck Stone”, has been used in construction locally since the earliest quarries in the area.

 Quarrying in the Isle of Purbeck reached its peak in the 18th and 19th centuries.
-The stone was transported via ships and the larger quarries where located on the coast where the stone could be lowered into waiting ships using a “whim” which is a type of wooden crane.
+The stone was transported via ships, and the larger quarries were located on the coast where the stone could be lowered into waiting for ships using a “whim”, which is a type of wooden crane.

-Along the coast between Swanage and Kimmeridge there are a number of coastal quarry workings including Tilly Whim at Durlston, Dancing Ledge which is now popular with climbers and Winspit near Worth Matravers.
+Along the coast between Swanage and Kimmeridge, there are several coastal quarry workings, including Tilly Whim at Durlston, Dancing Ledge, which is now popular with climbers and Winspit near Worth Matravers.

-There are a number of abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.
+There are several abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.

-Today Purbeck stone is still quarried in the Isle of Purbeck using open cast methods and all of the quarries are along the Southern ridge along the valley.
+Today, Purbeck stone is still quarried in the Isle of Purbeck using open-cast methods, and all of the quarries are based on the Southern ridge of the valley.

-Many of these quarries are family owned have been worked by generations of quarrymen with some quarries being worked by the same family from the mid 1600’s.
+Many of these quarries are family-owned, having been worked by generations of quarrymen, with some quarries being worked by the same family from the mid-1600s.